every-day-things/citadel/docs/README.md

   <figcaption>Overview of how the UI talks to <code>libcalibre</code>.</figcaption>
 </figure>

-The bundled app has a Svelte frontend that uses interprocess communication (IPC) to send async commands to the backend.
+The bundled app has a React frontend that uses interprocess communication (IPC) to send async commands to the backend.
 The frontend has a `Library` that can be initialized to use different kind of library types.
 For now, the only option is either local or remote Calibre libraries.

-Local calibre libraries are called through IPC, and all that _Citadel_ does is translate commands and call `libcalibre`, which is the core library that handles all the logic related to Calibre.
+All reading, creating, and updating is done by the `libcalibre` crate.
+Citadel is essentially a UI wrapper around that library.

 ## Principles